How to save money on blood glucose test strips

 FSAs let you pull pre-tax dollars from your paycheck to spend on health-related expenses.
 Depending on how much you contribute, it can save you hundreds of dollars every year on diabetes management.

-One of the easiest ways to use your FSA dollars is to enroll in Accu-Chek Guide SimplePay5,6.
-You can use the money you’ve set aside to pay for test strips on your own schedule.
-Simply choose how many strips you want, and how often you want them.
-You can either pick the strips up at your local pharmacy or have them delivered to your door with free shipping.
+One of the easiest ways to use your FSA dollars is to start an Accu-Chek subscription5.
+You can use the money you’ve set aside to pay for test strips on a monthly basis, delivered to your door with free shipping.

 If you don’t have an FSA yet, here’s everything you need to know about signing up, contributing to your account and spending your FSA dollars on healthcare expenses.